SJTU-MVCLab/SpaRW-NeRF-Acceleration/README.md

 # SpaRW: A Plug-and-Play NeRF Acceleration Extension

-This is the implementation of the SpaRW algorithm from the paper: `Cicero: Addressing Algorithmic and Architectural Bottlenecks in Neural Rendering by Radiance Warping and Memory Optimizations` [arxiv link](https://arxiv.org/abs/2404.11852).
+This is the implementation of the SpaRW algorithm from the paper: `Cicero: Addressing Algorithmic and Architectural Bottlenecks in Neural Rendering by Radiance Warping and Memory Optimizations` [Link](https://horizon-lab.org/pubs/isca24-cicero.pdf).

 [![teaser](https://github.com/user-attachments/assets/7070672a-660c-4d5d-b7f8-d2f4127dbbbc)](https://youtu.be/eCiwp5VY9Qo)
 (Click this figure to see the comparison between our method and the ground truth)